 I have heard this too — that is, reglazing a kitchen sink may not be satisfying longterm due to the daily abuse; do your own research, dear readers.

-And, re old sinks in general: Precautionary Pam reminds: Be aware, dear readers, that old sinks, tubs, ceramic tile, etc. may contain lead.
+Precautionary Pam reminds: Be aware, dear readers, that old sinks, tubs, ceramic tile, etc. may contain lead and pose potential hazards.
 See my story here.
 Get with your own professional to assess what you are working with — Be Safe / Renovate Safe.

 Back to Ken and how to work with him: